St. John's vs. Northern Iowa odds, March Madness predictions: 2026 NCAA Tournament picks by proven model

 SportsLine's model simulated Northern Iowa Panthers vs. St. John's Red Storm and revealed its picks for this NCAA Tournament 2026 first-round matchup on Friday

-The 12-seed Northern Iowa Panthers will battle the 5-seed St. John's Red Storm in a first-round matchup in the East Region of the 2026 NCAA Tournament on Friday night.
+The 12-seed Northern Iowa Panthers will battle the 5-seed St. John's Red Storm in a first-round matchup in the East Region of the 2026 NCAA Tournament on Friday.
 Northern Iowa (23-12) won the MVC Tournament as the lowest seed in history, beating UIC 84-69 in the championship game.
-The Red Storm (28-6) won both the Big East regular-season title and the conference tournament.
-St. John's has the Big East Player of the Year, Zuby Ejiofor, who averages an impressive 16.3 points, 7.1 rebounds and 3.5 assists per game.
-St. John's could be out to prove its seed is too low at No. 5.
-The Panthers, meanwhile, have won their last five games, while the Red Storm have won 19 of their last 20 games.
+The Red Storm (28-6) won the Big East regular-season title and conference tournament.
+St. John's boasts the Big East Player of the Year, Zuby Ejiofor, who averages an impressive 16.3 points, 7.1 rebounds and 3.5 assists per game.
+The Panthers have won their last five games, while the Red Storm have won 19 of their last 20.

 Tipoff from the Viejas Arena at Aztec Bowl in San Diego is set for 7:10 p.m.
 ET.
-St John's is a 9.5-point favorite in the latest Northern Iowa vs St. John's odds, while the over/under for total points scored is 131.5.
-Before making any St. John's vs. Northern Iowa picks, check out the men's college basketball predictions from the SportsLine Projection Model.
+St John's is a 10.5-point favorite in the latest Northern Iowa vs St. John's odds, while the over/under for total points scored is 132.5.
+Before making any St. John's vs. Northern Iowa picks, check out the Northern Iowa vs. St. John's predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the NCAA tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.